wbamberg/idl-reference/docs/nsIPrefBranch.md

 Called to set the state of an individual integer preference.

-@param aPrefName The integer preference to set the value of.
-@param aValue    The integer value to set the preference to.

 @throws Error if setting failed or the preference has a default
 value of a type other than integer.